United States Navy, originally called the Continental Navy, was created in 1775. Today over 300,000 sailors serve on over 285 ships.

 Robert Ingpen (born Victoria, Australia, 1936) writes and illustrates books for children.
 He has illustrated over 100 books, and he received the prestigious 1986 Hans Christian Andersen Award for his body of work.
 He has also written at least thirteen fiction books and at least twenty nonfiction books.

 Molly Pitcher (born Mary Hays McCauley near Trenton, New Jersey, 1754; died Carlisle, Pennsylvania, January 22, 1832) was a Revolutionary War hero.
 She was carrying pitchers of water to the men at the Battle of Monmouth on June 28, 1778.
-When her husband could no longer man the gun, she took over.
+When her husband could no longer man the cannon, she took over.

 Conrad Richter (born Pine Grove, Pennsylvania, 1890; died Pottsville, Pennsylvania, October 30, 1968) was an author.
 One of his books is The Fields, Pulitzer Prize winner for fiction in 1951.